xGasilx/ProdigiousCraftingDevelopmentLog/README.md

 Added "Deadly Mortal's Havoc" with Damage 100 Health and 75 Stamina and Magicka.

 Added Mortal Havoc poison variants that affect men, mer and beast, but the last 2 effects only affect Argonians.
-Added "Weak Argonian's Havoc" with Damage 20 Health and 15 Stamina and Magicka and Weakness to Frost and Poison 10% Added "Argonian's Havoc" with Damage 40 Health and 30 Stamina and Magicka and Weakness to Frost and Poison 20% Added "Potent Argonian's Havoc" with Damage 60 Health and 45 Stamina and Magicka and Weakness to Frost and Poison 30% Added "Malign Argonian's Havoc" with Damage 80 Health and 60 Stamina and Magicka and Weakness to Frost and Poison 40% Added "Deadly Argonian's Havoc" with Damage 100 Health and 75 Stamina and Magicka and Weakness to Frost and Poison 50%
+Added "Weak Argonian's Havoc" with Damage 20 Health, Stamina and Magicka and Weakness to Frost and Poison 10% Added "Argonian's Havoc" with Damage 40 Health, Stamina and Magicka and Weakness to Frost and Poison 20% Added "Potent Argonian's Havoc" with Damage 60 Health, Stamina and Magicka and Weakness to Frost and Poison 30% Added "Malign Argonian's Havoc" with Damage 80 Health, Stamina and Magicka and Weakness to Frost and Poison 40% Added "Deadly Argonian's Havoc" with Damage 100 Health, Stamina and Magicka and Weakness to Frost and Poison 50%

+Added Mortal Havoc poison variants that affect men, mer and beast, but the last 2 effects only affect Bretons.
+Added "Weak Breton's Havoc" with Damage 20 Health, Stamina and Magicka and Weakness to Magic 10% and Damage Magicka Regen 100%/30s
+Added "Breton's Havoc" with Damage 40 Health, Stamina and Magicka and Weakness to Magic 20% and Damage Magicka Regen 100%/35s Added "Potent Breton's Havoc" with Damage 60 Health, Stamina and Magicka and Weakness to Magic 30% and Damage Magicka Regen 100%/40
+Added "Malign Breton's Havoc" with Damage 80 Health, Stamina and Magicka and Weakness to Magic 40% and Damage Magicka Regen 100%/50s
+Added "Deadly Breton's Havoc" with Damage 100 Health, Stamina and Magicka and Weakness to Magic 50% and Damage Magicka Regen 100%/60s

+Added Mortal Havoc poison variants that affect men, mer and beast, but the last 2 effects only affect Dark Elves.
+Added "Weak Dunmer's Havoc" with Damage 20 Health, Stamina and Magicka and Weakness to Fire and Shock 10% Added "Dunmer's Havoc" with Damage 40 Health, Stamina and Magicka and Weakness to Fire and Shock 20% Added "Potent Dunmer's Havoc" with Damage 60 Health, Stamina and Magicka and Weakness to Fire and Shock 30% Added "Malign Dunmer's Havoc" with Damage 80 Health, Stamina and Magicka and Weakness to Fire and Shock 40% Added "Deadly Dunmer's Havoc" with Damage 100 Health, Stamina and Magicka and Weakness to Fire and Shock 50%

+Added Mortal Havoc poison variants that affect men, mer and beast, but the last 2 effects only affect Falmer.
+Added "Weak Falmer's Havoc" with Damage 20 Health, Stamina and Magicka, Weakness to Shock 10% and Frenzy for 30 seconds Added "Falmer's Havoc" with Damage 40 Health, Stamina and Magicka, Weakness to Shock 20% and Frenzy for 35 seconds Added "Potent Falmer's Havoc" with Damage 60 Health, Stamina and Magicka, Weakness to Shock 30% and Frenzy for 40 seconds Added "Malign Falmer's Havoc" with Damage 80 Health, Stamina and Magicka, Weakness to Shock 40% and Frenzy for 50 seconds Added "Deadly Falmer's Havoc" with Damage 100 Health, Stamina and Magicka, Weakness to Shock 50% and Frenzy for 60 seconds

+Added Mortal Havoc poison variants that affect men, mer and beast, but the last 2 effects only affect High Elves.
+Added "Weak Altmer's Havoc" with Damage 20 Health, Stamina and Magicka, Fear for 30 seconds, Ravage Magicka 15/30s Added "Altmer's Havoc" with Damage 40 Health, Stamina and Magicka, Fear for 35 seconds, Ravage Magicka 25/35s Added "Potent Altmer's Havoc" with Damage 60 Health, Stamina and Magicka, Fear for 40 seconds, Ravage Magicka 35/40s Added "Malign Altmer's Havoc" with Damage 80 Health, Stamina and Magicka, Fear for 50 seconds, Ravage Magicka 45/50s Added "Deadly Altmer's Havoc" with Damage 100 Health, Stamina and Magicka, Fear for 60 seconds, Ravage Magicka 45/60s

+Added Mortal Havoc poison variants that affect men, mer and beast, but the last 2 effects only affect Imperial.
+Added "Weak Imperial's Havoc" with Damage 20 Health, Stamina and Magicka, Calm for 10 seconds, Lingering Damage Health 1/10s Added "Imperial's Havoc" with Damage 40 Health, Stamina and Magicka, Calm for 15 seconds, Lingering Damage Health 1/20s Added "Potent Imperial's Havoc" with Damage 60 Health, Stamina and Magicka, Calm for 20 seconds, Lingering Damage Health 2/25s
+Added "Malign Imperial's Havoc" with Damage 80 Health, Stamina and Magicka, Calm for 25 seconds, Lingering Damage Health 2/30s
+Added "Deadly Imperial's Havoc" with Damage 100 Health, Stamina and Magicka, Calm for 30 seconds, Lingering Damage Health 3/30s

 ==============================
 ===Weapons===